nshanbhag2003/flight-delay-analysis/README.md

 In our Data/ folder, there is a sample of the data under `flight_data_2024_sample.csv`.

-Run the notebooks in this order:
+Run the notebooks in this order, and update file paths in the notebooks if necessary:

 1. datacleaning.ipynb
 2. flight_feature_engineering.ipynb